rk-ramakrishna/git_learnings/README.md

 To configure difftool path    <br/> <br/>

 **git config --global diff.tool bc3**            <br/>
-Tell to GIT to use bc3 as difftool for files comparsion             <br/> <br/>
+Tell to GIT to use bc3 as difftool for files comparison      <br/> <br/>